berstend/hypertunnel/readme.md

-    -s, --server [server]        hypertunnel server to use (default: https://hypertunnel.ga) -t, --token [token]          token required by the server (default: free-server-please-be-nice) -i, --internet-port [port]   the desired internet port on the public server --ssl                        enable SSL termination (https://) on the public server
-    -h, --help                   output usage information
+    -s, --server [server]        hypertunnel server to use (default: https://hypertunnel.ga) -t, --token [token]          token required by the server (default: free-server-please-be-nice) -i, --internet-port [port]   the desired internet port on the public server -r, --relay-port [port]      the desired relay port on the public server --ssl                        enable SSL termination (https://) on the public server -h, --help                   output usage information
 ```